Tips And Tricks On How To Be A Good Party Guest This Holiday Season

 Don't Forget to RSVP

 It's important for the host to have a head count before preparing food and organizing place settings, so be courteous and let them know you're coming well in advance.
 It's just as important to respond to the invitation if you're not going to make it to the event, or if you're asking to bring a plus-one.
-When you speak with the host, let them know if you have any food allergies so they can mindfully plan their meal and appetizers.
-You may even go a step further and offer to bring a dish of something you can eat to share with the other guests.

 Bring a Host Gift

 Arrive with a modest gift for the host or send one in advance.
-When choosing a gift, think of things that are useful and beautiful.
+When choosing a holiday gift, think of things that are useful and beautiful.
 Here is a list of some of our favorite host gift ideas:

 The host may choose to use it at the party to enhance the ambiance or save it to enjoy on their own.
 Either way, a lightly scented candle is one of the most well-received host gifts.